 Dedicated to eradicating arthritis as a cause of human suffering through biomedical research, teaching and patient care, the UA Arthritis Center—launched in 1985—was one of the first to employ a multidisciplinary approach to combat arthritis and bone and connective tissue disease.
 Research areas at the Center include innovative surgical techniques, use of new drug and other therapies, reduction of costs related to arthritis care, development of artificial joints and major new treatments in rheumatoid arthritis, lupus, osteoarthritis, scleroderrna, vasculitis and other related diseases.

 Established in 1976, the UA Cancer Center mission is to prevent and cure cancer.
-The Center’s vision is to be the preeminent leader in achieving freedom from cancer by extending and enhancing the lives of individuals regionally, nationally and throughout the world.
-We achieve this vision through creative collaborations, excellence in research, and research-driven, multi-disciplinary cancer prevention and patient care programs.
+Prior to this, cancer patient care was the function of the Division of Hematology & Oncology, which is now a shared division between the UA Department of Medicine and the center.
+The center’s vision is to be the preeminent leader in achieving freedom from cancer through creative collaborations, excellence in research, and research-driven, multi-disciplinary cancer prevention and patient care programs.
 The creation and dissemination of our knowledge is achieved through translational research, therapy and technology development, and novel programs in education and training.
 Our priority is to assure that all those at risk for and affected by cancer have access to the highest quality care.

 The UA Center for Biomedical Informatics & Biostatistics (CB2)—created in 2015—has a dual mission of promoting research and offering services and tools in the fields of bioinformatics and biostatistics.
 Over 20 staff biostatisticians, clinical informaticians and computational biologists work synergistically to conduct biostatistical studies, epidemiological analyses and research design as well as biomedical informatics analyses that comprise data from expression array analyses, high-throughput sequencing, proteomics, clinical warehouse, tissue specimen management systems, clinical trial management systems, and other biomedical data sources.
 The goal is to use advance data science methods and tools to discover better treatments, predict response to therapy or disease progression, and intervene positively in clinical care.
 Key areas of contribution include precision medicine, cancer research, health equity and diversity, and population science.

-The UA Center for Integrative Medicine (AzCIM) is leading the transformation of health care by training a new generation of health professionals and by empowering individuals and communities to optimize their health and wellbeing through evidence-based, sustainable, integrative approaches.
-Designated a "Center of Excellence" by the Arizona Board of Regents in 2008, the Center is internationally recognized for its innovative educational programs, clinical practice model, and research that substantiates the field of integrative medicine and influences public policy.
+The UA Andrew Weil Center for Integrative Medicine (AWCIM) is leading transformation of health care by training a new generation of health professionals and empowering individuals and communities to optimize their health and wellbeing through evidence-based, sustainable, integrative approaches.
+Designated a "Center of Excellence" by the Arizona Board of Regents in 2008, the Center is globally recognized for its innovative educational programs, clinical practice model, and research that substantiates the field of integrative medicine and influences public policy.
 Since the Center’s creation as the Program in Integrative Medicine by integrative medicine pioneer Andrew Weil, MD, in 1994, its vision of making integrative care available to all is being realized worldwide: Center graduates are now guiding more than four million patients to take a greater role in their health and healing.